Chart Color Schemes

 The educational profile of Melbourne CBD - East exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Melbourne CBD - East shows a significant advantage with 61.8% of residents aged 15 and above holding university qualifications, compared to 30.4% nationally and 33.4% statewide (Victoria).
+Educational attainment in Melbourne CBD - East shows a significant advantage with 61.8% of residents aged 15+ holding university qualifications compared to the Australian average of 30.4% and the Victorian average of 33.4%.
 Bachelor degrees are the most common at 37.1%, followed by postgraduate qualifications at 21.4% and graduate diplomas at 3.3%.
-Vocational pathways account for 18.1% of qualifications, with advanced diplomas at 11.1% and certificates at 7.0%.
-Educational participation is high, with 41.4% of residents currently enrolled in formal education.
+Vocational pathways account for 18.1% of qualifications, with advanced diplomas making up 11.1% and certificates 7.0%.
+Educational participation is high in the area, with 41.4% of residents currently enrolled in formal education.

 This includes 24.2% in tertiary education, 2.1% in primary education, and 1.7% pursuing secondary education.